stephenajulu/julzinsight.co/content/services/tech-solutions.md

 seo:
   title: Cutting Edge Tech Solutions
   description: >-
     Julz Insight is a leading provider of comprehensive tech solutions.
 Our services are designed to help businesses leverage technology to achieve their goals.
 We offer a wide range of services, from web design and visual identity design to ICT equipment vending and managed solutions provisioning.
+We also offer managed cloud, storage, project management, customer relationship management, collaboration platforms, enterprise resource planning software, customer support, media management, content delivery networks, and marketing automation.
   extra:
     - name: 'og:type'
       value: website